-Copying and advertising
+Copying and advertising of notes and coins

 Can I distribute banknotes and coins with advertising on?